Aeroluna/LunaCoopMod/README.md

 It seemed weird that these upgrades did not affect their champion counterpart.
 Fun fact: the Scout range upgrade at the Fleet Beacon *did* affect Mojo.
 Not sure why this was the exception.

+- Reworked Adept/Talis shade attacks from a projectile to a beam.

+This should make shade attacks look more distinct from the Adept/Talis.

 - Removed Disruptors.

 Disruptors are never used with Fenix because it benefits from none of Fenix's Champion AI perks.
 The disruptors have been moved to Karax.